- Live - Support

 How much homework do I need to do?

-It is best to try and answer a couple of questions a night.
+If you do not complete work within the class times, it is best to try and answer a couple of questions each night.
 This helps to keep information fresh in your mind, and it sometimes helps if you do a little bit often.
 It is also a good idea to get your own little study space, so when you sit down you know it is time to work.
-And don't forget to ask lots of questions, study with a buddy and remember your tutor is always there to help.
+And don't forget to ask lots of questions.